layoutBox/PinLayout/README.md

 **Methods**:

 * `top()`
 Position the view top edge directly on its superview top edge.
-Similar to calling top(0)
+Similar to calling `top(0)`.
 * `left()`
 Position the view left edge directly on its superview top edge.
-Similar to calling left(0)
+Similar to calling `left(0)`.
 * `bottom()`
 Position the view bottom edge directly on its superview top edge.
-Similar to calling bottom(0)
+Similar to calling `bottom(0)`.
 * `right()`
 Position the view right edge directly on its superview top edge.
-Similar to calling right(0)
+Similar to calling `right(0)`.
 * `hCenter()`
 Position the view horizontal center directly on its superview horizontal center.
-Similar to calling hCenter(0).
+Similar to calling `hCenter(superview.frame.width / 2)`.
 * `vCenter()`
 Position the view vertical center directly on its superview vertical center.
-Similar to calling vCenter(0).
+Similar to calling `hCenter(superview.frame.height / 2)`.

 ###### Usage examples:
 ```javascript